This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Associated Conditions and Symptoms

-Children with cerebral palsy many times experience problems that tend to be associated with the disorder.
+Children with cerebral palsy often experience problems that tend to be associated with the disorder.
 It is essential to be aware of these and mention them to your child’s physician if they occur.

 Delayed Development and Growth